-I'm trying to become a better writer, and thus far the academic writing that I have had to do for university hasn't helped much.
-I tend to have neither much time to write nor many thoughts worthy of being written down and dumped out into the internet; however I'll try to write every now and again and hopefully we'll see some improvement in quality over time.
+I tend to have neither much time to write nor many thoughts worthy of being written down and dumped out into the internet.
 If nothing else, I'll just post which books I've read.
-If you have any feedback, feel free to email me (alexcabrahams [at] gmail [dot] com).

 In the few years since I transferred from Oxford to Harvard, about half a dozen people who were thinking of making a similar move have found my brief blog post on the switch and have emailed me with questions.
 I am incredibly glad that I transferred, so I am very happy to help others do the same; definitely do reach out if you have questions!
 But there have been some common themes and questions in the emails, so I’ll try to save you time by answering some of them here.

 Last updated this list on 31st December 2016; 36 books in about 52 weeks, averaging about two thirds of a book a week.
 I have read quite a bit of science fiction this year, plus the usual politics and history.

 I compiled this list at the end of last year with the intention of putting it up here, and completely forgot to do so.
 Will do better with 2016.

 The Player of Games is the first fiction book recommended by Mark Zuckerberg’s Year of Books project, so I thought I’d give it a go.
 Sci-fi is a deceptively hard category, because it is so easy to fall into one of two traps: you either focus too much on the ‘science’ part which sets up the dystopia/future scenario to the detriment of the fundamental character development part, or you do the reverse, and almost forget to keep the ‘science’ part cohesive and you end up just annoying your readers with plot holes.
 This book manages to avoid both.